 (..existing texts…)

-The AP constructs a Key Delivery element indicating the current GTK and (#1406)GTK PN, and the current IGTK and IPN if management frame protection is enabled, and the current BIGTK and BIPN if beacon protection is enabled(11ba), and the current WIGTK and WIPN if WUR frame protection is enabled.
+The AP constructs a Key Delivery element indicating the current GTK and (#1406)GTK PN, and the current IGTK and IPN if management frame protection is enabled, and the current BIGTK and BIPN if beacon protection is enabled(11ba), and the current WIGTK and WIPN if WUR frame protection is enabled, and the current CIGTK and CIPN if control frame protection is negotiated.
 The GTK is carried in a GTK KDE(#3492).
 The IGTK and IPN are carried in an IGTK KDE.
 The BIGTK and BIPN are carried in a BIGTK KDE.
 (11ba)The WIGTK and WIPN are carried in a WIGTK KDE.
+The CIGTK and CIPN are carried in a CIGTK KDE.
 The AP puts this element into the (Re)Association Response frame.

 (..existing texts…)

 Upon successful completion of the FILS authentication procedure, the STA shall process the Key Delivery element in the (Re)Association Response frame.
-The STA installs the GTK and (#1406)GTK RSC, and IGTK and IGTK RSC if management frame protection is enabled, and BIGTK and BIGTK RSC if present in the Key Delivery element and dot11BeaconProtectionEnabled is true(11ba), and WIGTK and WIGTK RSC if present in the (#1488)Key Delivery element and dot11RSNAWURFrameProtectionActivated is true.
+The STA installs the GTK and (#1406)GTK RSC, and IGTK and IGTK RSC if management frame protection is enabled, and BIGTK and BIGTK RSC if present, and CIGTK and CIGTK RSC if control frame protection is negotiated in the Key Delivery element and dot11BeaconProtectionEnabled is true(11ba), and WIGTK and WIGTK RSC if present in the (#1488)Key Delivery element and dot11RSNAWURFrameProtectionActivated is true.

 TGmf editor: Modify 13 as follows: